instruct-rb/instruct/README.md

   # to be appended immediately after.
   puts transcript + completion
   # => "system: You're an expert geographer that speaks only French
-  #     user: What is the capital of France?
+  #     user: What is the capital of Australia?
   #     assistant: le capital de l'Australie est Canberra"
 ```